-Bryn Athyn College has developed a Pre-Law Track which is open to students of all majors who plan to attend law school.
+Our Pre-Law Track is open to students of all majors who plan to attend law school.
 The Pre-Law Track is not a major or a minor, but rather a formalized list of suggested courses to take in advance of law school.
-These suggested courses are intended to provide students with a background in the skills and context useful in preparation for entering law school.
-Students may take these courses voluntarily to supplement their degree requirements or use as elective credits.
+These suggested courses are intended to provide students with a background in the skills and context useful in preparation for entering law school to supplement their degree requirements or use as elective credits.
 The track is designed to improve writing, research, and analysis skills to the highest degree possible.
 Because all students are encouraged to begin preparations for entrance to law school early in their college career, the Bryn Athyn College Pre-Law Track includes an active advisory program.

 The American Bar Association (ABA) does not recommend any particular undergraduate majors or courses to prepare for a legal education.
-Indeed, according to the ABA, there is no true pre-law curriculum.
 Students are admitted to law school from almost every academic discipline.
 You may choose to study subjects that are considered to be traditional in preparation for law school, such as political science, philosophy, history, English, or business.
-However, you can also focus your undergraduate studies in areas as diverse as art, science and mathematics, engineering, or education.
-Generally, a broad-based education that is challenging and that stresses analytical and verbal communication skills will be useful.
+However, you can also focus your undergraduate studies in areas as diverse as art, science, mathematics, or education.

 - PSci101 Introduction to Politics and Governance